 All directors are expected to make their best effort to attend all meetings of the Board, meetings of the committees of which they are members and the Annual Meeting of Stockholders.
-During the year ended December 31, 2022, the Board held five meetings, the Audit Committee held four meetings, the Compensation Committee held four meetings, and the Nominating and Corporate Governance Committee held four meetings.
-During fiscal 2022, all of our directors attended at least 75% of the meetings of the Board and committees during the time in which he or she served as a member of the Board or such committee.
+During the year ended December 31, 2023, the Board held five meetings, the Audit Committee held four meetings, the Compensation Committee held four meetings, and the Nominating and Corporate Governance Committee held four meetings.
+During fiscal 2023, all of our directors attended at least 75% of the meetings of the Board and committees during the time in which he or she served as a member of the Board or such committee and five out of eight director nominees and directors at the time attended our 2023 Annual Meeting.